dmentipl/dotfiles/macOS/README.md

 Set up macOS
 ============

-Change caps lock to control
+Change caps lock to control.

-- System Preferences > Keyboard > Keyboard (Modifier Keys): remap caps lock to control.
+> System Preferences > Keyboard > Keyboard (Modifier Keys): remap caps lock to control.

 To set desktop background (wallpaper), first quit System Preferences, if open, then download the file and set it as the background.